 Vision for the South Island Palliative Care Workstream

-Working closely alongside the Southern Cancer Network and the Health of Older People group (HOPSLA), the newly established South Island Palliative Care Workstream recognises the need to take a whole of sector approach to palliative and end of life care.
+Working closely alongside the other regional and local groups including the Southern Cancer Network and Health of Older People SLA (HOPSLA), the South Island Palliative Care Workstream recognises the need to take a whole of sector approach to palliative and end of life care.

 The end of life is a particularly vulnerable time for patients and their families – services need to be easily accessible and well co-ordinated.
 The Workstream will be focusing on both primary and secondary care services, working to ensure those with terminal illnesses across all ages and ethnic groups in the South Island have access to high quality, timely care.

-The group has established four priorities for the coming year that will focus on taking stock of several aspects of palliative care provision and identifying opportunities to link and improve services.
+The group has established four priorities fthat focus on taking stock of several aspects of palliative care provision and identifying opportunities to link and improve services.
 These include:

-A fifth priority, workforce, will be addressed probably later in 2016 and will be informed by the work in the four other areas.
+A fifth priority, workforce, will also be addressed and will be informed by the work in the four other areas.

 The group brings extensive expertise in palliative care from both community and secondary settings, planning and funding, clinical leadership and development and community representation.